-If the Measuring Head' position must be changed it is important that it be kept in a vertical plane if possible.
-The Measuring Head can be mounted in a tilted plane without loss of accuracy.
-However, such mounting can impose stresses at the center joining points especially if one half is supported solely from the other half.
+If the head position must be changed it is important that it be kept in a vertical plane if possible.
+The head can be mounted in a tilted plane without loss of accuracy.
+However such mounting can impose stresses at the center joining points especially if one half is supported solely from the other half.

-If it is necessary to tilt the Measuring Head out of the vertical plane by more than 20° to achieve lower channel voltages, first make sure each half is independently supported at four points, and then carefully loosen the joining bolts.
+If it is necessary to tilt the head out of the vertical plane by more than 20° to achieve lower channel voltages, first make sure each half is independently supported at four points, and then carefully loosen the joining bolts.
 Independently move each half into the new position, visually align.
 Firm up the support system and re-bolt.
 A gap of at least 1⁄4in.
-(7 mm) must be maintained between any part of the Measuring Head and bus to prevent possible buildup of a conductive dust path between them.
+(7 mm) must be maintained between any part of the head and bus to prevent possible buildup of a conductive dust path between them.

-Using the initially recorded channel data, move the Measuring Head position as necessary or desirable, observing the above precautions.
+Using the initially recorded channel data, move the head position as necessary or desirable, observing the above precautions.
 Make spot readings of the channels in question to confirm results.
-When the spot readings are satisfactory, record their values and measure and record the values of all other channels on the diagram in Table 4.3 or Table 4.4.
+When the spot readings are satisfactory, record their values and measure and record the values of all other channels on the diagram in Table 4.3 or Table 4.4 "Form for Recording Channel Voltage Measurements".
 (Additional copies may be made to use for spot readings or trial runs.)
 Check the diagram to see if the position is now satisfactory.
-Once balance is apparently achieved, it is advisable to let the system operate 24 hours to thermally stabilize the Measuring Head.
-Then make any necessary adjustments and record the final position values on one of the book copies of Table 4.3 or 4.4 and label accordingly.
+Once balance is apparently achieved, it is advisable to let the system operate 24 hours to thermally stabilize the head.
+Then make any necessary adjustments and record the final position values on one of the book copies of the table 4.3 or 4.4 and label accordingly.
 (This data will be valuable for future troubleshooting or maintenance.)

-When the desired final position of the Measuring Head has been obtained, return to section 4.6, step B, to complete the system installation.
+When the desired final position of the head has been obtained, return to "Completing the Measuring Head Installation" section 4.6, step b, to complete the system installation.